mirceaulinic/mirceaulinic.github.io/_posts/2019-01-09-do-we-need-network-automation.md

 [opening ceremony](https://youtu.be/EkS_HArfu3M), the actual keynote starting at [1:47](https://youtu.be/EkS_HArfu3M?t=2163).
-A slightly different version of the same is available at https://youtu.be/s3ha6vHapcI - a better quality of the recording, however the APRICOT talk touched slightly some topics more specific to the networking industry.
+A slightly different version of the same is available at https://youtu.be/s3ha6vHapcI - a better quality of the recording, however the APRICOT talk slightly covered some topics more specific to the networking industry.
 If you don't have the time right now, don't skip it.
 At the very least, bookmark it for later.
 The key takeaway of this speech is that you should see the power of automation as an opportunity for more